pranmod01/apart-sprint/README.md

 **Impact**

 The AI Capability Terrain Map enables transparent, data-driven insight into AI progress.
-By highlighting where and how capabilities advance — and where they stagnate — it supports more informed decisions around AI safety, policy, and governance, equipping stakeholders with early warning signals of transformative breakthroughs or emerging risks.
+By highlighting where and how capabilities advance, and where they stagnate.
+It supports more informed decisions around AI safety, policy, and governance, equipping stakeholders with early warning signals of transformative breakthroughs or emerging risks.

 <img width="1900" height="911" alt="Screenshot 2025-11-02 at 2 51 39 PM" src="https://github.com/user-attachments/assets/bcfcc0c3-9e75-4413-9f33-e7136d87f7b3" />